 Well, at least this is my current truth…and spoiler alert, I’m still a skeptic.
 Social media’s not the cake – it’s the icing you add after baking your cake.
 Don’t let the buzz of ‘social this’ and ‘social selling that’ distract you from the actually important things like product-market fit, messaging, refining your process, and hiring great people.

-Social media’s more effective for passive use – using it to see what a prospect or contact is posting about – than active users where you’re doing a lot of tweeting.
+Social media’s more effective for passive use – using it to see what a prospect or contact is posting about – than for active users where you’re doing a lot of tweeting.

 For example: Rapportive is a great plugin I highly recommend that automatically shows you the social profiles of people you’re emailing with.
 Very cool, more useful as a conversation starter or to see if someone’s active or not online.